exrook/swic/README.md

 Usage
 -----
 By default, swic acts as a stopwatch.
+It can be activated by simply typing `swic`.
+The stopwatch can be killed by the kill signal (default in most systems is ^C).

 The available parameters are listed here: